 There was no corner of the house Cillian did not touch, he would go in the pantry and close himself there in dark without any concerns, he would harass Chris’ Dad while watching TV, he loved seeing the cows outside or the chickens.
 We had a little pool where he enjoyed carrying macadamia nuts in, he held speeches at dinner, he had a great time overall.

 We caugth up with my niece and nephew as we kept stealing them away from Brisbane for weekends.
 Aggie and I made meringues together, we filmed a little movie which I am supposed to edit and put together, the only problem is we never filmed the ending.
-Cililan is supposed to be a vicious murderer.
+Cililan played a vicious murderer.
 Husband enjoyed Gus’ passion for soccer and they played it as often as they saw each other.
 They even had an epic match at Easter.

 10 weeks sure passed quickly and our time there left us with some amazing memories.
 It is a beautiful place to have part of our lives even if it is so far away to get to.

-There seems to be a booming area for local coffee roasters.
-There were a few cafes that were very nice to enjoy a coffee and a quick bite to eat, quite kid friendly too: Pioneer Coffee Roastery or Flying West.
+Yandina seems to be a booming area for local coffee roasters.
+There were a few cafes that were very nice to enjoy a coffee and a quick bite to eat, quite kid-friendly too: Pioneer Coffee Roastery or Flying West.